with S. C. Kumbhakar and S. Zhao, Economics Letters, 199, Article 109734

 Do Subsidies Increase Firm Productivity?
-Evidence from Chinese Manufacturing Enterprises with M. Jin and S. C. Kumbhakar, revised and resubmitted at European Journal of Operational Research, Job Market Paper
+Evidence from Chinese Manufacturing Enterprises with M. Jin and S. C. Kumbhakar, conditionally accepted at European Journal of Operational Research, Job Market Paper

 Do Subsidies Matter in Productivity and Profitability Changes?
 The Case of Norwegian Agriculture with S. C. Kumbhakar and G. Lien, under review